Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

 ; Wah

-; Let's register more built-ins to our runtime: prns, range, for, either and is-multiple-of
+; Let's register more built-ins to our runtime: prns, range, for\, either

 for\ range 1 3 'i { print either is-multiple-of i 2 { "Tik" } { "Tok" } }

-; Everything above is just application of (built-in) function.
+; Everything above is just application of (built-in) functions.
 Let's dissect:

 for\ ; - takes a block, a word (i) and a block of code to evaluate